-Participation of Swiss commercial banks and securing COVID-19 Bridge Facilities
+Participation of Swiss commercial banks and securing COVID-19 Bridge Facilities the liquidity support programme.

-In order to ensure rapid operational processing as well as providing sufficient liquidity, and taking into consideration that the supply of credit to the economy is a key function of the banking system, the Swiss Federal Council worked closely with the Swiss commercial banks and PostFinance AG to develop the liquidity support programme.
 To date, 113 Swiss banks (including PostFinance AG and Swiss branches of foreign banks) have agreed to participate in the liquidity support programme.
 Participating banks must accept the framework conditions laid down in Appendix 1 to the Ordinance by making a signed submission to the State Secretariat for Economic Affairs SECO before granting COVID-19 Bridge Facilities under the programme.